-As we did in the other Azores Islands in our 2-month trip through the archipelago, in Terceira we rented a car and we consider it essential to do so if you want to explore the island organizing the days at your own pace and to your liking.
-In this guide we tell you which car rental companies exist in Terceira, what to check at the time of rental (insurance and excess), how to get the best price and how was our experience traveling by rental car on the Azorean island of Terceira.
+As we did in the other Azores Islands during our various trips to the archipelago, on Terceira we rented a car and we consider it essential to do so if you want to explore the island on your own terms and at your own pace.
+In this guide, we’ll tell you which car rental companies are available on Terceira, what to check when renting a car (insurance and deductibles), how to get the best price and what our experience was like traveling by rental car around the Azorean island of Terceira.

 Why is it essential to rent a car in Terceira (Azores)?

-Terceira is the third largest island of the Azores in size and with many corners to explore, from its capital Angra do Heroísmo, a Unesco World Heritage Site, its volcano that you can enter and contemplate the sky from inside, Algar do Carvão, a patchwork of green grasses in the largest volcanic crater of the archipelago, Serra do Cume, natural pools like Biscoitos, amazing restaurants and many festivities.
-To know what we are talking about, take a look at our guide to Terceira.
-However, to enjoy all these places it is essential that you rent a car for your visit to the island and in this guide we tell you how and what you have to take into account.
+Terceira is the third-largest island in the Azores and has many places to explore, from its capital Angra do Heroísmo, a UNESCO World Heritage Site, to its volcano, which you can enter to gaze at the sky from within (Algar do Carvão), a patchwork quilt of green pastures in the archipelago’s largest volcanic crater (Serra do Cume), natural pools like Biscoitos, incredible restaurants, and plenty of festivals.
+To see what we’re talking about, check out our guide to Terceira.
+Now, to enjoy all these places, it’s essential that rent a car for your visit to the island and in this guide, we’ll tell you how and what you need to keep in mind.

-While in the capital of the island, Angra do Heroísmo (where we recommend that you base your exploration and stay in a place with parking as the ones in this link), you can move on foot to most places of interest, in the rest of Terceira your best option is to have your own vehicle.
+Although in the island’s capital, Angra do Heroísmo (where we recommend that you use it as a base for exploring and stay somewhere with parking, such as the options listed at this link), you can get to most attractions on foot, in the rest of Terceira your best option is to have your own vehicle.

-If you are considering public transportation around the island, there is only one bus company (EVT) that connects some of the points of the island, you can see the schedules here.
-Connections and frequencies are quite limited, but if you are traveling on a low budget it can be a valid option to visit some of the main points of the island.
+If you’re thinking about getting around the island by public transportation, there’s only one bus company (EVT) that connects some of the island’s destinations you can view the schedules here.
+Connections and frequencies are quite limited, but if you’re traveling on a tight budget, it can be a viable option for visiting some of the island’s main attractions.

-If, on the other hand, you have considered renting a motorcycle instead of a car for this trip, remember that long distances on a motorcycle can be uncomfortable and, more importantly, the unstable and changeable weather in the Azores will make you have all four seasons in the same day… on the motorcycle.
+If, on the other hand, you’re planning to rent a motorcycle instead of a car for this trip, keep in mind that long distances on a motorcycle can be uncomfortable, and, more importantly, the unpredictable and changeable weather in the Azores means you might experience all four seasons in a single day… on a motorcycle.

-Another option if you do not have much budget, you have not booked a car in advance and you have found prohibitive daily prices is to base yourself in the capital, Angra do Heroísmo, and hire tours to get to know the island better, although if you can rent a car, all the better:
+Another option if you’re on a tight budget, haven’t reserved a car in advance, and have found the daily rates to be prohibitively high is to base yourself in the capital, Angra do Heroísmo, and book tours to get to know the island better—though if you can rent a car, all the better:

 Is it safe/easy to drive in Terceira (Azores)?

-In general, the main roads of Terceira are in good condition so driving is quite easy and calm, even if you do not have much experience.
-That doesn’t mean that we didn’t get a scare or two, like a car stopped in the middle of the road after a curve with no visibility because that man met his neighbor in the car in the opposite direction and decided to stop to chat for a while.
-Be aware that the Azores are predominantly rural so slow down, take a deep breath and arm yourself with patience because parked cars everywhere, unexpected turns or cow traffic are commonplace.
+In general, the main roads on Terceira are in good condition, so driving is fairly easy and relaxed, even if you don’t have much experience.
+That doesn’t mean we haven’t had a few scares, like a car stopped in the middle of the road after a blind curve because the driver ran into his neighbor in a car coming the other way and decided to stop for a chat.
+Go in with the mindset that the Azores are predominantly rural, so slow down, take a deep breath, and arm yourself with patience—because cars parked anywhere, unexpected turns, and cows crossing the road are common occurrences.

-Some tips if you do not have much driving experience and/or are particularly concerned about driving on more complicated or unpaved roads:
+Here are some tips if you don’t have much driving experience and/or are particularly concerned about driving on more challenging or unpaved roads:

-• In the Azores in general it can be common to suddenly come across cows on secondary roads, so be patient, admire them and enjoy the unhurried travel.
-It is also true that Terceira is the only one of the nine islands of the Azores with a 23 km highway that crosses the island with viaducts specifically for cows: the Vacaductos, so designated by the local people.
+- In the Azores in general, it’s not uncommon to suddenly come across cows on secondary roads, so be patient, admire them, and enjoy the leisurely drive.
+It’s also true that Terceira is the only one of the nine Azores islands with a 23-km highway that crosses the island via viaducts built specifically for cows: the Vacaductos, as they’re called by the locals

-• Drive slowly and with caution.
-An island like Terceira is perfect for slowing down, enjoying the views and, in addition, avoiding scares.
+- Drive slowly and carefully.
+An island like Terceira is perfect for slowing down, enjoying the views, and avoiding any surprises.

 How to rent a car in Terceira (Azores)